Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Compensation.
 The replacement, enhancement, or creation of an undevelopable critical area equivalent in functions, values and size to those being altered by or lost to development.

 Complete Application.
-An application which contains all required information and signatures and which is accompanied by payment of all fees required to be submitted by Title 14 or by any formal written rule or procedure adopted by the City.
+An application which contains all required information and signatures and which is accompanied by payment of all fees required to be submitted by this title or by any formal written rule or procedure adopted by the City.
 (See Section 14.16A.220(f).)

 Comprehensive Plan.
 The City’s adopted land use plan.